-During the occupation and ongoing use, all landscaping must be maintained in general accordance with this consent.
+Н. 5.
+Maintenance of Landscaping During the occupation and ongoing use, all landscaping must be maintained in general accordance with this consent.
 This condition does not prohibit the planting of additional trees or shrubs subject that they are native species endemic to the immediate locality.

-- This condition also acknowledges that development consent is not required to plant vegetation and that over time additional vegetation may be planted to replace vegetation or enhance the amenity of the locality. - Owners must have regard to the amenity impact of trees upon the site and neighbouring land.
-Further, drought proof vegetation being native species endemic to the immediate locality is encouraged.
-Suggested native species endemic to the immediate locality are listed in the brochure "Local Native Plants for Sydney's Eastern Suburbs" published by Woollahra, Waverley, Randwick and Botany Bay Councils.

-Condition Reason: To ensure that the landscaping design intent is not eroded over time by the removal of landscaping or inappropriate exotic planting.

-H. 3.
-Ongoing Maintenance of the On-Site Stormwater Retention and Reuse System

-During the occupation and ongoing use, in accordance with this condition and any positive covenant, the person with the benefit of this consent must:

-- a) Permit stormwater to be temporarily retained and reused by the System. - b) Keep the system clean and free of silt rubbish and debris, - c) Maintain renew and repair as reasonably required from time to time the whole or part of the system so that it functions in a safe and efficient manner. - d) Carry out the matters referred to in paragraphs (b) and (c) at the Owners expense. - e) Not make any alterations to the system or elements thereof without prior consent in writing of the Council and not interfere with the system or by its act or omission cause it to be interfered with so that it does not function or operate properly. - f) Permit the Council or its authorised agents from time to time upon giving reasonable notice (but at any time and without notice in the case of an emergency) to enter and inspect the land with regard to compliance with the requirements of this covenant. - g) Comply with the terms of any written notice issued by Council in respect to the requirements of this clause within the time stated in the notice. - h) Where the Owner fails to comply with the Owner's obligations under this covenant, permit the Council or its agents at all times and on reasonable notice at the Owner's cost to enter the land with equipment, machinery or otherwise to carry out the works required by those obligations.
+Notes: This condition also acknowledges that development consent is not required to plant vegetation and that over time additional vegetation may be planted to replace vegetation or enhance the amenity of the locality.
+Owners must have regard to the amenity impact of trees upon the site and neighbouring land.
+Condition Reason: To ensure that the landscaping design intent is not eroded over time by the removal of landscaping or inappropriate exotic planting. Н. 6.
+Maintenance of BASIX Commitments During the occupation and ongoing use, all BASIX commitments must be maintained in accordance with the BASIX Certificate No A1379043.
+This condition affects successors in title with the intent that environmental sustainability measures must be maintained for the life of development under this consent.
+Condition Reason: To ensure the approved environmental sustainability measures are maintained for the life of development. Н. 7.
+Ongoing Maintenance of the On-site Stormwater Detention, Stormwater Treatment and Pump Out Systems During the occupation and ongoing use, in accordance with this condition and any positive covenant, the person with the benefit of this consent must: a) Permit stormwater to be temporarily detained and treated by the Systems, b) Keep the systems clean and free of silt rubbish and debris, c) Maintain renew and repair as reasonably required from time to time the whole or part of the system so that it functions in a safe and efficient manner, d) Carry out the matters referred to in paragraphs (b) and (c) at the Owners expense, e) Not make any alterations to the systems or elements thereof without prior consent in writing of the Council and not interfere with the systems or by its act or omission cause it to be interfered with so that it does not function or operate properly, f) Permit the Council or its authorised agents from time to time upon giving reasonable notice (but at any time and without notice in the case of an emergency) to enter and inspect the land with regard to compliance with the requirements of this covenant, g) Comply with the terms of any written notice issued by Council in respect to the requirements of this clause within the time stated in the notice, h) Where the Owner fails to comply with the Owner's obligations under this covenant, permit the Council or its agents at all times and on reasonable notice at the Owner's cost to enter the land with equipment, machinery or otherwise to carry out the works required by those obligations.